easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system

+# pin at the top
+## things for the day
+- [ ] get the hand disturbance to work for both controllers single/large-scale run

+- [ ] get the post-processing to work for the hand

+- [ ] stop at one point and write

+## things in the dump
+### implementation
+- unite the XY stage (merge OL and DMIMO)
+- collision detection for DMIMO
+- a more comprehensive sweep for the stable stiffness of the wall with OL
+- rewrite *userHandInit.m*
+- do collision detection with a region instead of a line (dead-zone/dead-band)
+- do documentation for all the save files and figures

+### additional checks
+- move configs to the top as well
+- check the distribution of the disturbance level for a set of (20-batch) simulations

+### future traps
+- do everything in task space instead of joint space
+- have different constraints on different directions
+- distinguish joint torque and motor torque (the modeling of gear ratio)
+- increase the dimension of the case (more complex wall)

+# 20191117
+## implemented "trajectory planning" for the hand motion
+this was the attempt to get rid of the jumps in spring force at the start and stop of the motion. the reason for that jump seemed to be sudden huge change in acceleration.
+I thought about doing acceleration with sine wave or saw tooth but they were a bit hard to calculate.
+I ended up using square wave or wide pulse, meaning the acceleration was always constant but there was still a jump from 0 to that level.
+I almost gave this up and got back to sine wave. but I noticed that if the acceleration period was long enough, the spring force was rather ok. with a 15 N hand force, the max spring force would be around 16 N. with some noise, it was still manageable.

+this was just making the simulation more realistic, the signal more physical-like.
+I could make it with a sine wave generator but it would take more time. for now let's keep it as it is. the script added was *handTrajPlan.m*. currently it's a script but it could be integrated into *userHandInit.m* or the function version.

+## ran *runLargeScaleHand.m* again
+on my laptop I only ran 3x3.
+the position plots for the 4 corners had something strange. their performance was not so good and they also seemed to have a problem just to keep the TCP there.
+I believed this was the case when there was no hand model. did I somehow introduced something bad with the hand, or is this finally the linearization effect I had been waiting?

+the post-processing was ok.
+many things didn't work anymore but this mean stiffness based on steady point seemed to be promising. otherwise, I thought it was still possible to find max penetration and use that. these seemed to be the more robust metrics regardless of the controller and the disturbance signal.

+## misc
+- b/c now I had *userHandInit.m* and *userHandInitFcn.m* separately, it's important to keep them synced.

+- a flag was added in *disturb1DInit.m* just to turn of the disturbance. together with the flag that shut off noise, this guaranteed a 0 output from the pure force source.

+- now the delay and the moving time were both set to 1 s, just for things to settle better.

+# 20191116
+## potential bug in running *runLargeScaleHand.m*
+*runLargeScaleHand.m* and *postProcFcnLargeScaleHand.m* were added separately to do the thing with hand. but there might be a bug in initializing. influenced by the previous version of the script, only random level of hand force and adaptive noise was defined for each simulation. but this might not work correctly b/c hand disturbance was not governed by only 1 number (hand force).

+so the solution was to rewrite *userHandInit.m* as a function (*userHandInitFcn.m*) instead of a script. again, this was not used as a `SetupFcn` for `parsim()` but rather just a function used in the routine to setup `gridIn`. many things were manually set but it seemed working. this was committed as a version to see the config for this simulation.

+## misc
+- the simulation was probably not fixed-step. this mattered when I took the mean. if the out-lier part was "sampled" more, it could affect the mean more.

+# 20191115
+I thought I should start a section that would always be pinned at the top.
+I would use it as a to-do list for the day to motivate me and have a sense of achievement. should have thought of this earlier. it made so much sense.

+## preliminary 3x3 runs on DMIMO with hand
+from the plots, it's mostly as expected. there was an initial wiggle when initialized. that's why we had a delay to separate that. then there's the first jump when the hand started to move. there's also another when it stopped moving. these 2 jumps were a bit annoying yet currently I had no ways to eliminate them. sudden changes in the force would of course accompanied by changes in position. it would really be better to get rid of them. otherwise, I needed some other ways to avoid analyzing that part.

+ok, it should be the discontinuity in velocity or acceleration b/c the "trajectory" I gave to the hand was "physically" impossible.
+I could do some more "design" about the trajectory but it could be an overkill.

+other than the 2 bumps in position, the performance should be pretty consistent. if pure force test was more about sudden changes and worst case scenarios, this hand case could be more about mean performance b/c it didn't change much. of course this could be divided into 2 periods: whether the force was changing or not.

+## misc
+- cleaned and collected most of the to-do objects. put them on top.

+# 20191114
+idk but maybe it's time to split things up.
+## some history and the "file system"
+the *disturbTest.slx* was first developed and for all purpose really. it worked with *exeScript.m* and *runLargeScale.m* with a few controllers. but as we have 2 types of disturbance signal now, this file was actually for pure force only. b/c OL controller needed zero gravity, active XY stage, and prismatic guide, OL related files were created. currently, I didn't really see a way to combine OL with other controllers. if the XY stage could be passive, maybe it could. but that's just an implementation detail and not really important. then the last thing was to add hand model in each of these 2 files. this caused new files as well. the pure force could be easily turned off but not for the hand.

+and b/c the model file and the initializing scripts were all different, I might as well develop different script for large-scale simulations and post-processing. this could be integrated later if needed.

+## DMIMO with hand simulation
+- the simulation time of *disturbTestAddHand.slx* was governed by *userHandInit.m* now.
+- similar delay was added in the front of the hand motion.
+- *disturb1DInit.m* was still used for flags and noise. pure force disturbance was turned off by setting `dLV = 0;`.
+- a noise for the hand was added to the motion of the hand rather than the force directly.

+# 20191113
+## meeting notes
+maybe I should change the dynamic and purpose of the meeting. maybe I should do "report" less. maybe they didn't care about what I did as long as I published papers.
+Lei left earlier. maybe I should catch up with him about the decisions.

+### decisions made
+- the new outline was ok.
+- talk is cheap. show me the draft.
+- don't start over, get it done.
+- more figures.
+- pure force on OL was not good but keep it for now.
+- CDMIMO should not be here (if it's time-consuming?).
+- try to turn off gravity in DMIMO.

 # 20191112
 it's CRAZY and I was losing it.